nmihreteab879-design/network-file-share-lab-general-/README.md

 - Designing role-based access

-## Assigning a User to ACCOUNTANTS & Retesting
+## Assigning a user to accountants and testing

 What I did: